KumarRobotics/vicon/README.md

 There is also an implementation of loading/storing calib (zero pose) files in YAML format using libyaml-cpp (see ViconCalib.h).
 Loading calib files automatically is implemented in both the interface layes (IPC & ROS) but the ROS interface layer also provides a service which you can call to set the zero pose and automatically save it in the calib file.

+### License

+libvicon\_driver and the IPC interface are licensed under the Apache-2.0 license.

+The ROS interface is licensed under the BSD-3-Clause license.

 ### Compiling

 First, add the ros folder in this repository to your ROS\_PACKAGE\_PATH.
 Then, run